onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 You can kind of think of FCL as a plugin system.
 But since those plugins exist elsewhere outside of FCL, FCL needs to be configured with information on how to communicate with those plugins.

-What you are sending back to FCL is everything that it needs to communicate with the plugins that you, the wallet, are supplying.
+What you are sending back to FCL is everything that it needs to communicate with the plugins that you are supplying.
 Your wallet is like a plugin to FCL, and these details tell FCL how to use you as a plugin.

 Here is an example of an authentication resonse: